How Far Is The Star Vega From Earth

 FAQ

 Q: Is Vega the brightest star in the night sky?
 A: No, Vega is not the brightest star in the night sky.
 That title belongs to Sirius, which is located in the constellation Canis Major.
-However, Vega is still one of the brightest and most prominent stars, making it easily visible to the naked eye.
+Still, Vega is still one of the brightest and most prominent stars, making it easily visible to the naked eye.

 Q: How does Vega compare to our Sun?
 A: Vega is larger, more massive, and hotter than our Sun.
 It is also a much younger star, estimated to be only a few hundred million years old, compared to the Sun's age of about 4.6 billion years.
 These differences highlight the diversity of stars in our galaxy and the different stages of stellar evolution.